IP-CAM/Ovesio-AI-Module-for-OC-v.2.3.x-v.3.x/README.md

 ## Usage Summary

-- Descriptions and translations are executed asynchronously in the background
+- Descriptions, meta tags, and translations are executed asynchronously in the background but can also be can be triggered once or on every update, based on configuration
 - Translations are processed once unless content is modified
-- Description generation frequency depends on user configuration (one-time or on every update)
 - Use feeds for large catalogs and ensure cron is set up for full automation

 ---